 Often, the columns you want to work with aren’t adjacent to one another.

-I’ll let you in on a little secret… it’s easy to move entire columns making analysis simpler and more convenient!
+I’ll let you in on a little secret… it’s easy to move entire columns making data entry and analysis simpler and more convenient!

 In this article, we’ll explore how to move columns to simplify to process of comparing and analyzing data.

 These techniques will work whether you want to move an entire column or multiple columns… and you’ll pleased to know that you can apply what you learn to data lists and Excel tables!